agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

     - Disposability also has implications for service granularity
 1. Parity - Dev / Test / Prod should be as similar as possible
     - Infrastructure as Code used to deploy infrastructure for an Environment (Dev, Test, Prod, etc.)
-    - Infrastructure then deployes containers based on a a matching Image tag
+    - Infrastructure then deploys containers based on a a matching Image tag
     - SRE Automation is used to add a tag to an image based on an existing tag, in this way a container can be "promoted" from one environment to the next.
 This can also be used to deployed the system to a new "Just in time" environment for use in Training, Sales, or other purposes.
 1. Logs - Write event streams to StdOut, allow the platform to consume/manage them
     - We will use AWS OpenSearch as a log aggregation platform.